open-laser-tag/tagger/README.md

 ## Features
 #### Bluetooth (BLE)
-The tagger can be connected via BLE.
+When the tagger is connected via BLE, it is reporting the changes of its trigger and the incoming IR.
+With a connection the tagger doesn't send any infrared by its own and it doesn't control its LEDs.
 In BLE there can be different services, characteristics and properties on one device, which are building the BLE API.
 The tagger is running the following characteristics:

 | UUID | Name | Properties | Description |
 |---|---|---|---|